bannerblack/SvelteKit-Tauri-Setup-Script/README.md

 # Sveltekit + Tauri Setup Script

-This project automates the creation of a Sveltekit + Tauri project using the default Sveltekit and Tauri command line tools, meaning you are always installing with the most up-to-date packages and generate files.
+This project automates the creation of a Sveltekit + Tauri project using the default Sveltekit and Tauri command line tools, meaning you are always installing with the most up-to-date packages and generated files.

 #### This script:

-- Creates a sveltekit project using `sv create`
+- Creates a SvelteKit project using `sv create`
-- Adds packages available within the interactive version of of `sv create` (customize: https://svelte.dev/docs/cli/sv-add)
+- Adds packages available within the interactive version of `sv create` (customize: [SvelteKit docs](https://svelte.dev/docs/cli/sv-add))
   - Note: adapter-static is required
-- Adds Tauri CLI tool and Tauri JS API (for using Tauri invoke, etc.)
+- Adds Tauri CLI tool and Tauri JS API packages (for using Tauri invoke, etc.)
 - Installs dependencies with npm
 - Creates a Tauri project and customizes it for use with Sveltekit using `tauri init`
 - Adds a layout.ts file at the root route with `prerendering = true` and `ssr = false`